Avian bornavirus: Further research

-Cultured Some avian bornaviruses induce typical PDD in Patagonian conures (Cyanoliseus patagonus) with a typical interval of 55–60 days between infection and death.
+Some cultured avian bornaviruses induce typical PDD in Patagonian conures (Cyanoliseus patagonus) with a typical interval of 55–60 days between infection and death.
 Gancz and his colleagues showed that inoculation of parrot bornavirus 4-infected brain tissue will also induce typical disease in cockatiels (Nymphicus hollandicus) after 60–95 days.
 Ongoing studies suggest that the virus is spread by the fecal-oral route but it is also possible that respiratory and vertical spread also occur.
 A 230-day experimental infection of cockatiels, resulted in 5 of 18 inoculated birds (3 infected iv - intravenously, and 2 infected ic - intracerebrally) showing clinical signs typical of PDD.
 Psittacines Iv1 and iv3 had gastrointestinal signs and birds ic1 and iv5 had neurologic signs.
 One cockatiel infected ic had gastrointestinal and neurologic signs.
 In one psittacine given ABV intracerebrally, clinical signs developed on the 33rd, 37th, and 41st dpi, with, respectively, non-specific signs, such as apathy; undigested feed (seeds) in feces; and epileptic seizures.
 In two psittacines infected iv, the gastrointestinal signs were apparent on day 116 or 126 post infection.
 In two birds given ABV iv, the neurological signs started on days 159 or 199 dpi.